 2.2.
 P. xylostella locomotor activity assays

 In preliminary activity monitor experiments, three different substrates were trialled.
 Cotton wool saturated with sugar-water or diluted honey versus sugar-agar solid media.
 As moths often got stuck and/or wet when sugar/honey solution-saturated cotton wool was used the solid sugar-agar media were used instead.
 To control fungal growth this media was prepared with 0.07% Methyl 4-hydroxybenzoate.
 This was added using a 10% Methyl 4-hydroxybenzoate w/v stock solution in ethanol after 1 % agar 5 % table sugar media had been boiled and cooled down to ~60°C. During preparation 25 mm diameter x 95 mm length glass test tubes were filled from the bottom with 2 cm with the media.
 Media was left to dry before adding individual P. xylostella under CO2 anaesthesia and the tubes were capped with a cellulose acetate to allow gas exchange.
 Individual P. xylostella activity counts were detected with the tubes in horizontal orientation by TriKinetics LAM25 assay system using (TriKinetics, 2019a,b).
-Based on increased mortality at 23°C in preliminary experiments, assays were conducted 17°C or 20°C.
+Based on increased mortality at 23°C in preliminary experiments, assays were conducted at 17°C or 20°C.

 For individual locomotor assays at constant temperature LAM25 monitors were kept inside a black plastic box at 17°C with local humidity provided by a tray of water containing algicide and biocide to suppress microbial growth.
 White LEDs were mounted inside the black plastic tub providing 8µmol/m2/s (~400 lux) light at 12/12, 6/6/6/6, 14/10, 16/8, 18/6 and 20/4 hours of light (L) and dark (D) cycles or at constant light (L/L) or constant darkness (D/D), shown in Table 1.
 In parallel, environmental cycles mimicking light and temperature recordings in Kent, UK in April and June, were set up for individual locomotor activity assays in an Percival incubator, model number: DR-36VL, (Clf Plantclimatics, 2019) based on environmental data from Shaw et al. 2019, producing the conditions shown in Table 1.
 The recorded environmental profile in the incubator setups is shown in Suppl.
-Fig. S2, where an LED lamp was used to create ramping dawn and dusk light with the incubator maintaining the temperature profile, with max light producing 38µmol/m2/s (~2000 lux).
+Fig. S4, where a programmable LED lamp (FLUVAL14521) was used to create ramping dawn and dusk light with the incubator maintaining the temperature profile, with max light producing 38µmol/m2/s (~2000 lux).
 Gradually ramping temperature cycles in (D/D) and (L/L) conditions were produced in the same incubators, using the four built-in fluorescent lights to provide the light for the latter condition.
 For each locomotor assay, P. xylostella were selected freshly from culturing enclosures and were recorded over 6+ days.
 The data was collected by a DAM (Drosophila Activity Monitor) system [50] in 5 min segments and was subsequently exported to ClockLab Analysis Version 6 [51] for analysis.
 DEnM monitors were used to keep track of experimental light, temperature and humidity conditions.

 Table 1.
 Diel environmental conditions for locomotor activity assays.
 Dawn refers to the phase of increasing light intensity, dusk refers to phase of decreasing light intensity. .